jypara-git/portfolio/README.md

 ## Purpose
-A website that tells your a bit about who I am and showcases a few of my projects
+A website that tells you a bit about who I am and showcases a few of my projects

 ## Built With
 * HTML